Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Cost: Voluntary donation, with "suggested" admission fees of $10-$15 adults and $5-$10 for children

-The MIT Museum celebrates National Engineers Week each year during the February winter school vacation week by hosting multiple daily activities involving fun hands-on engineering activities, creative workshops, games, gallery tours, meet-ups with students, and lots more.
+The MIT Museum provides special programming and other events each year during the February winter school vacation week by hosting multiple daily activities involving fun engineering activities, creative workshops, and games for the whole family (although a few do have minimum age restrictions, such as 11+).

-Most activities are free with museum admission, although some of the workshops have modest additional fees.
+Most activities are free with museum admission, although a few workshops have modest additional fees.

 Find out more: Website